ALPINE: Closed-Loop Adaptive Privacy Budget Allocation for Mobile Edge Crowdsensing: Analysis and Evaluation

 \textbf{Theorem 1 }(Sequential Composition \cite{mcsherry2009privacy}).
-If a sequence of local mechanisms $M_{1}, M_{2}, \ldots, M_{r}$ each satisfies $\epsilon_{i}-\text { LDP }$, then their composition $M$ satisfies $(\sum_{i} \epsilon_{i})-\text {LDP}$.
+If a sequence of local mechanisms $M_{1}, M_{2}, \ldots, M_{r}$ each satisfies $\epsilon_{i}-\text {LDP}$, then their composition $M$ satisfies $(\sum_{i} \epsilon_{i})-\text {LDP}$.

-The theorem implies that we can allocate the privacy budget across mechanisms or features.
-For example, in multi-sensor settings, per-sensor budgets $\epsilon_{i}$ can be assigned to temperature, humidity, illuminance and current, achieving fine-grained privacy–utility trade-offs while respecting the overall local-DP constraint.
+The theorem implies that privacy budgets can be allocated across mechanisms or features.
+In multi-sensor settings, per-sensor budgets $\epsilon_{i}$ can be assigned to temperature, humidity, illuminance, and current, enabling fine-grained privacy–utility trade-offs while respecting the overall local-DP constraint.

 \textbf{Lemma 1}.
 In the proposed reward function, assuming a fixed energy window, there exists a unique global maximizer $\epsilon^{*}(s)$ at which the weighted marginal gains of privacy and utility are equal.